Vivian Burkhardt

-Vivian Charlott Burkhardt (born January 24, 1986) is a beauty queen who represented Grenada in Miss World 2007 in Sanya, People's Republic of China, where she placed as one of the semi-finalists.
+Vivian Charlott Burkhardt (born January 24, 1986) is a Grenadian model and beauty pageant titleholder who represented her country at Miss World 2007 in Sanya, China where she placed as one of the semi-finalists.
 Having graduated from The TA Marryshow Community College with an associate degree in Natural Science, she has completed her studies as a pre-med student at St. George's University.
 She received her bachelor's degree in Basic Medical Science, and completed her MD at St. George's University.

 Vivian, who is half Grenadian and half German, was born in Germany and moved to the island of Grenada when she was 15 years old.
 She is fluent in German and English and knows some French.
 Among her major interests are alternative energy and the environment.

 Miss Grenada World 2007

 Grenada won Miss World 1970 with Jennifer Hosten.
 On April 2, 2007 at Saint George's, in Grenada, in a pageant produced by Mrs. Hosten, Vivian Charlott Burkhardt was crowned Miss Grenada World 2007: